 The British Association of Paediatric Surgeons advises that there is rarely a clinical indication for circumcision.
 Doctors should be aware of this and reassure parents accordingly.

-Where parents request circumcision for their son for assumed medical reasons, it is recommended that circumcision should be performed by or under the supervision of doctors trained in children's surgery in premises suitable for surgical procedures.
+Where parents request circumcision for their son for assumed medical reasons, it is recommended that circumcision should be performed by or under the supervision of doctors trained in premises authorised and suitable for surgical procedures.

-Doctors / health professionals should ensure that any parents seeking circumcision for their son in the belief that it confers health benefits are fully informed that there is a lack of professional consensus as to current evidence demonstrating any benefits.
-The risks / benefits to the child must be fully explained to the parents and to the young man himself, if Fraser competent.
+Doctors/health professionals should ensure that any parents seeking circumcision for their child, in the belief that it confers health benefits, are fully informed that there is a lack of professional consensus as to current evidence demonstrating any benefits.
+The risks/benefits to the child must be fully explained to the parents and the child, if Gillick- Fraser competent.

-- It is performed competently, in a suitable environment, reducing risks of infection, cross infection and contamination;
+- The procedure is performed by a competent person, in a clinically suitable environment, reducing risks of infection, cross-infection and contamination to the child;

-There is valid consent from family / parents and the child, if old enough, is Fraser competent.
+- the child, if old enough, is Gillick-Fraser competent.

 If doctors or other professionals are in any doubt about the legality of their actions, they should seek legal advice.